Remain At Home Healthcare

 - Health Oversight Activities.
 We may disclose medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 - Lawsuits and Disputes.
-Remain At Home Senior Care has home health agencies in several states, and state laws vary as to what is required before we may release your medical information when you are involved in a lawsuit or a dispute.
+Remain At Home Healthcare has home health agencies in several states, and state laws vary as to what is required before we may release your medical information when you are involved in a lawsuit or a dispute.
 In many states, we may disclose medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a lawful subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if adequate notice has been provided to you about the request for release or disclosure of your records.

 - Law Enforcement.
 We may release medical information if asked to do so by a law enforcement official: